 This Paleo Cucumber Sesame Salad offers a wonderful alternative to the classic yogurt and/or dill version.

 I have a theory that Google searches for cucumber salads go way up mid-summer here in the US.
 I’ll eat cucumbers all year round, but reaching for one at the supermarket in January knowing that it traveled all the way across the continent to get to my little neck of the woods makes me cringe a little inside.
-When the super markets proudly display “local” by the cucumbers come July and August, I proudly purchase a barrel load.
-Many vegetables and fruits taste profoundly better when they are local and the cucumbers are high on that list!
+When the super markets proudly display “local” by the cucumbers come July and August, I most definitely purchase a barrel load.
+Most vegetables and fruits taste profoundly better when they are local and the cucumbers are high on that list!

-Many cucumber salads out there are of the dill and yogurt variety.
+I find that a large number of cucumber salads out there are of the dill and yogurt variety.
 And though, they are wonderful, I like to have an alternative up my sleeves when the rest of the lunch or dinner menu just doesn’t jive well with dill.
 This is where this salad comes in – the slightly thai-inspired flavors do not overpower the crispness and freshness of the cucumber, but rather compliment it.
 And the toasted sesame seeds give the whole salad an extra bit of depth of flavor.

 You may be of the type that sees “toasted seeds” on a recipe and mentally choose to skip that step and just throw them in raw, but I don’t think you’ll regret the extra step if you take it.
 After all, you don’t really dirty a pan if you’re toasting the seeds dry right?!
 Toast them up, let the pan cool, and then place it right back in your drawer. 🙂

 I can see this salad served next to a flank steak with chimichurri or as a side next to some thai-style chicken lettuce wraps.

 I hope you enjoy!
 And, remember, show off your mad cooking skills on Instagram with #organicallymandy.